cansik/duit/README.md

 ```

 ## Settings
 To save and load settings have a look at the following example.
-Serialization from and to `json` is automatically handled by simbi.
+Serialization from and to `json` is automatically handled by duit.

 ```python
 config = Config()